kernelkit/infix/doc/container.md

     admin@example:/> container shell system
     root@sys101:/#

+In fact, the container `hostname` setting supports the same format specifiers as the host's `hostname` setting:

+ - `%i`: OS ID, from `/etc/os-release`, from Menuconfig branding
+ - `%h`: Default hostname, from `/etc/os-release`, from branding
+ - `%m`: NIC specific part of base MAC, e.g., to `c0-ff-ee`
+ - `%%`: Literal %

+The most useful combination is probably `"container-name-%m"`, which in this example give the container hostname `container-name-c0-ff-ee`.

 [^1]: this does not apply to the admin-exec command `container run`.
     This command is intended to be used for testing and evaluating container images.
 Such containers are given a private network